BatesharXgit/aura-account/deletion.md

-How to delete account in Luca permanently?
+How to delete account in Aura permanently?

-Go to Settings in Luca App, then Go to account section and select Delete account, Make sure this cannot be undone and this can delete user data permanently.
+Go to Settings in Aura App, then Go to account section and select Delete account, Make sure this cannot be undone and this can delete user data permanently.